 If a member retires prior to their normal retirement age, the allowance is determined as described in letter a).
 For general employees, the benefit is reduced by 5/12 of 1% for each complete month by which retirement precedes the earlier of age 65 or the date on which the employee would have completed 30 years of service had the member remained employed.
-For public safety employees, the benefit is reduced by 5/12 of 1% for each complete month by which retirement precedes either age 60 or the date on which the employee would have completed 25 years of service had the member remained in service in the Defined Benefit Plan (or 20 years of service had the member remained in service in the Enhanced Defined Benefit Plan), whichever is earlier.
+For public safety employees, the benefit is reduced by 5/12 of 1% for each complete month by which retirement precedes either age 60 or the date on which the employee would have completed 25 years of service had the member remained in service in the Defined Benefit Plan, whichever is earlier.